DEFRA/waste-carriers-acceptance-tests/README.md

 pwd
 ```

 The final command should output a value like `/Users/myusername/wcr-vagrant/.vagrant/machines/default/virtualbox`.
-Add it to your `~/.bash_profile` (open the file and add the line `export VAGRANT_KEY_LOCATION="/Users/myusername/wcr-vagrant/.vagrant/machines/default/virtualbox"`).
+Add it to your `.zshrc` (open the file and add the line `export VAGRANT_KEY_LOCATION="/Users/myusername/wcr-vagrant/.vagrant/machines/default/virtualbox"`).
 You'll only have to do this once and then it'll be available always.

 ## Use of tags